The Constitution of the European Union

 VI.
-The European Council may hold a vote of impeachment in the Council Speaker, European Commission, European Court of Justice, or any member thereof.
+The European Council may hold a vote to impeach the Council Speaker, European Commission, European Court of Justice, or any member thereof on the basis of unbecoming conduct or gross negligence in the execution of the office.
 Such a proposal must garner a super-majority of those present to pass.
-If a vote of impeachment passes against the Commission or Court, the relevant entity is dissolved immediately and an interim election must be held.
-If such a proposal passes against a Commissioner, Justice, or Council Speaker, that person must resign immediately and an interim election must be held.
+If a vote of impeachment passes against the Council Speaker, the Commission, or the Court, then that entity must face a by-election or re-appointment as outlined by its relevant election procedures.

 Section III – Voting in the European Council

-I. A Bill, amendment, repeal, statement, or impeachment is proposed by a Councillor or a Commissioner.
-A Commissioner may only table legislation within their brief except for the Premier Commissioner who may table legislation on any topic.
+I. A Bill, Amendment, Repeal, Statement, Impeachment, Confirmation, or Rejection is proposed by a Councillor or a Commissioner.
+A Commissioner may only propose legislation within their brief, except for the Premier Commissioner, who may propose legislation on any topic.

 II.
 Councillors and the proposing Commissioner then debate the proposal for 48 hours.
-During this period, unless the proposal is a repeal or impeachment, amendments may be proposed by any Councillor.
-Amendments proposed during this period shall be voted upon once the debating period has concluded, and it shall last for for 48 hours to determine if the amendments shall be made.
-Amendments require a simple majority of 55% to pass.
+During this period, unless the proposal is a Repeal, Impeachment, or Rejection, amendments may be proposed by any Councillor.
+Amendments proposed during this period shall be voted upon once the debating period has concluded, and it shall last for 48 hours to determine if the amendments shall be made.
+Amendments require a simple majority to pass.